-Are you curious as to how sleep hypnosis works?
+Are you curious about how sleep hypnosis works?
 Have you thought about trying a session, but are not sure what to expect?
 Or maybe you tried sleep aids and found they do not work for you long-term?
-If you can relate to any of the above, you are certainly not alone.

 Sleeping difficulties, whether trouble falling asleep or staying asleep, can color your entire life.
 We all have times where we cannot sleep because we have too much on our minds.
-It can be difficult to let go of stress and anxiety and many times we carry stress and anxiety into the bedroom.
+Hypnosis can let go of stress and anxiety, and help you get a good night’s sleep.

 What is Sleep Hypnosis?

 Sleep hypnosis is a process where you relax into a hypnotic trance to train your brain on how to fall asleep easier and stay asleep longer.
 This might take place in a one-on-one session with a hypnotherapist, by listening to a recording, or doing a self-guided practice.

 Sleep hypnosis is no different than using hypnosis to lose weight or stop smoking.
 When you relax into a trance, your mind is highly suggestible.
 This is when you can influence it by providing positive empowering suggestions that can shift your beliefs and behaviors.
 In addition, hypnosis is a process that is relaxing and soothing all by itself.